Stroke Awareness Month

 T stands for Time: If the person fails to perform any of these three commands properly, call 9-1-1 without delay.

 It’s also important to jot down the time when the person first started experiencing symptoms.
-This helps the healthcare professionals at Western Maryland Health Systems (WMHS) decide on the best treatment protocol for the stroke victim.
+This helps the healthcare professionals at UPMC Western Maryland decide on the best treatment protocol for the stroke victim.
 If you’re the one having a stroke, don’t attempt to drive yourself or allow a friend or family member to drive you.
 Call 9-1-1.
 The paramedics have life-saving equipment that they can start using even before you arrive at the hospital.

 The Three Main Types of Strokes